In this post, I will share my best practices for getting a handle on your SPF record.

 include:spf.protection.outlook.com |

-Used multiple email addresses and must send through the primary domain yourdomain.com |
+Uses multiple email addresses and must send through the primary domain yourdomain.com . |

 include:_spf.salesforce.com |

-Must send through the primary domain, but can be restricted to send from a specific address invoices@yourdomain.com using an SPF macro |
+Must send through the primary domain, but can be restricted to send from a fixed sender address invoices@yourdomain.com using an SPF macro. |

 include:mail.zendesk.com |

-Must send through the primary domain, but can be restricted to send from a specific address support@yourdomain.com using an SPF macro |
+Must send through the primary domain, but can be restricted to send from a fixed sender address support@yourdomain.com using an SPF macro. |

 include:_spf.app1.com |

-Used multiple addresses and can send through a subdomain with a new SPF TXT record for app1.yourdomain.com |
+Uses multiple addresses and is capable of sending through a subdomain for both the P1 sender and P2 sender, with a new SPF TXT record configured for app1.yourdomain.com . |

 include:_spf.app2.com |